bmhayward/Transcode/README.md

 ### Audio

-The `transcode-video` tool selects the first audio track in the input as the main audio track.
+The `transcode-video` tool, used by Transcode, selects the first audio track in the input as the main audio track.
 This is the first track in the output and the default track for playback.
 The main audio track is transcoded in AAC format and, if the original is multi-channel surround sound, in Dolby Digital AC-3 format.
 Any additional audio tracks are only transcoded in AAC format.

 For additional details, see this discussion about [understanding audio](https://github.com/donmelton/video_transcoding#understanding-audio).